rathmerdominik/ytmusic-to-spotify/README.md

 ### IMPORTANT

 By default the script clears out your entire Spotify Library to have a clean starting base.
-This behaviour can be disabled by setting the constant ```CLEANUP_FIRST``` inside the code to False
+This behaviour can be disabled by setting the constant `CLEANUP_FIRST` inside the code to False.

+If you have a lot of missing entries you can try to set the `DIRTY_SEARCH_ON_MULTIPLE` constant to True.
+This can have varying quality results though!